jatanRT/eprscope/README.md

     follow instructions at the official site of [British Columbia Institute of
     Technology](https://kb.bcit.ca/faculty-staff/download-and-install-openjdk-on-windows10-3395/).
-    On *macOS,* this package is available via Homebrew repository (see below) by `brew install openjdk` and finally, by verifying the
+    On *macOS,* this package is available via the Homebrew repository (see below) by `brew install openjdk` and finally, by verifying the
     installation: `java –version`. *Linux* (ubuntu) users are advised to check out the repositories (+ update, if needed): `sudo apt update`.
     Then search for the `openjdk` by the following command: